Gender Neutral Bathrooms

 - Parents/caregivers whose children are a different gender from them

 - People with caregivers or personal attendants who are a different gender from them

 Thinking of Creating a Gender Neutral Bathroom?

 Thinking of turning one or more bathrooms gender neutral?
 Be sure to create well-facilitated opportunities for staff, members, friends, and children to learn about why gender neutral bathrooms are important to your congregation and dialogue about any concerns they may have.

-Make use of our Transgender Identity, Welcome, and Resources page and the resources listed above.
+Make use of our Transgender Identity, Welcome, and Resources.
 Consider a screening of the video Toilet Training.
 If there are openly transgender members in your congregation, be sure to privately consult with them and/or invite them into the process of creating gender neutral bathrooms if they are interested.